Don't Dismantle What Keeps Us Safe in SF Preserve SF Pretrial

 ×

-Exhibit F · The Law They're Citing Doesn't Apply
+Exhibit F · The Law They're Citing Was Written for Counties Starting from Zero

-Judicial Council of California · Pretrial Pilot Program Final Report
+Judicial Council of California · Report to the Legislature: Pretrial Services Program Year 4, 2026

 Exhibit G · How This Decision Got Made